What is penance?

 The Blessed Mother’s Guidance to a Life of Penance

 God sends us so much help to guide us to Heaven.
 From His Word, His Church, His saints, and His Mother, we have very specific directions on what to do.
-But the devil makes us stupid; he gets us to think we are the ones’ with the wisdom, and and we ignore guidance and warnings and just don’t listen.
+But the devil makes us stupid; he gets us to think we are the ones’ with the wisdom, and then we ignore the guidance and warnings from God’s chosen ones.

 Lucia (one of the visionary children) asked, “How must we do penance?”
 The Angel answered: “Do penance out of ALL what you will be able [in everything you can do], give a sacrifice [self-denial] to God in act of reparation for the sins by which He is offended, and of plea for the conversion of sinners.”